All posts by Ralph Stuart

 CHAS workshops are normally offered on the Friday and Saturday just prior to each National Meeting.
 ACS staff usually arrive by the Wednesday before the meeting.
 The CCS usually holds a working meeting on Saturday Evening which is limited to members of the committee.

 The busiest days of the meeting are Sunday, Monday, and Tuesday.
 Sunday has many presidential symposia and keynote speakers and the exposition opens on Sunday evening.
 Monday probably has the most symposia of any day at the meeting and features the exposition during the day, and SciMix in the evening (SciMix is a large poster session for all divisions and social event in the convention center).
 Tuesday is the last day of the exposition and another full day of symposia.
 On Tuesday evenings there is the ACS Awards Dinner during the Spring Meeting and the ChemLuminary Awards during the Fall Meeting.
-The Spring Awards Dinner recognizes individuals while the Fall ChemLuminary Awards event recognizes technical divisions and local sections.
+The Spring Awards Dinner recognizes individuals while the Fall ChemLuminary Awards event recognizes divisions and local sections.

 On Wednesday morning of national meetings, the ACS Council Meeting takes place from 8:00 AM until noon.
 There are about 532 councilors (2015 count) and perhaps another 100-150 others (ACS staff, certain committee members, and non-councilor ACS members) who attend the meeting.
 Although this is, at best, 5% of the meeting attendees, the meeting activities decrease dramatically starting Wednesday morning.
 There is no exposition.
 The number of receptions and other evening events is very small on Wednesday, as a lot of attendees go home on Wednesday.
 There are symposia scheduled on Thursday morning and afternoon; attendance is often very low, especially in the afternoon symposia.
 The shuttle bus schedule is less frequent.
 There are no social activities or events.
 The symposia that are scheduled on Thursday are mostly from the large divisions.

-Technical Programming at the National Meetings is organized by the technical divisions.
-Technical divisions develop symposia ideas and identify symposium organizers about 1 year prior to each national meeting.
+Technical Programming at the National Meetings is organized by the divisions.
+Divisions develop symposia ideas and identify symposium organizers about 1 year prior to each national meeting.
 A “Call for Papers” goes out in C&E News approximately 9 months before the meeting and the online abstracts submission process opens to submissions approximately 8 months prior to the meeting and is open for about 2 months.
 After the abstracts submission window closes, Symposium organizers, Division Programming Chairs and ACS staff complete the scheduling process and develop a preliminary and final schedule.

 Divisions must follow what is called “even programming.”
 Each of the five meeting days has morning and afternoon session scheduling, a total of 10 sessions.
 A division cannot schedule a second symposium in the same session unless they have scheduled symposia for all 10 sessions.
 Thus, larger divisions must program on Wednesday and Thursday before they can start scheduling second symposia in the same session.
 They cannot schedule a third symposium in a session until they have scheduled two symposia in all 10 sessions.
 Take a look at how many simultaneous symposia there are in ANAL, INOR, ORGN, PHYS, or PMSE.